-To create CBD oil, hemp extract is typically mixed with a carrier oil.
-Many brands use MCT oil as a carrier oil, though coconut, sunflower, avocado, and even extra virgin olive oil are used.
+To create Cannabidiol oil, hemp extract is typically mixed with a carrier oil.
+Many brands use MCT oil as a carrier oil, though hemp, coconut, sunflower, avocado, and even extra virgin olive oil are used.
 The hemp extract is what contains cannabidiol along with other legal cannabinoid by-products, such as cannabidiolic acid (CBDA), cannabigerol (CBG), and cannabis terpenes.

 What Is CBD Oil Used For?

 With the explosion of the commercial market for CBD supplements, it’s overtaken THC as the most popular ingredient of the cannabis plant.
 We’ve detailed the many positive effects of taking CBD oil above, which brings up the question – what is CBD oil used for?

 As we have covered, CBD can be an effective treatment for a variety of ailments and is prescribed in certain conditions.

 The NHS lists three main reasons that somebody can get a CBD oil prescription in the UK (and even then, they may opt for medications containing CBD instead of the oil itself):

 - The patient is a child or adult displaying a severe form of epilepsy.